ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Session Management for Interaction Finish Methods {#security-sessions}

-When using an interaction finish method such as `redirect` or `push`, the client instance receives an unsolicited HTTP request from an unknown party, through the end-user's browser.
+When using an interaction finish method such as `redirect` or `push`, the client instance receives an unsolicited HTTP request from an unknown party.
 The client instance needs to be able to successfully associate this incoming request with a specific pending grant request being managed by the client.
 If the client instance is not careful and precise about this, an attacker could associate their own session at the client instance with a stolen interaction